Subaru Legacy (second generation)

-The second-generation Subaru Legacy was marketed in Japan from October 1993, and July 1994 marked the second generation in North America with a full body and chassis revision.
+The second-generation Subaru Legacy was marketed in Japan from October 1993, and July 1994 (for the 1995 model year) marked the second generation in North America with a full body and chassis revision.
 The exterior was designed by Olivier Boulay in 1991, during his tenure at Subaru.
 The tail light appearance on both the sedan and wagon was influenced by the taillights on the SVX.

 North American models

+Legacy models starting with the lowest price (and least equipped) were the Brighton, L (Luxury), LS (Luxury Sedan), LSi, GT (Grand Touring), Outback, and SUS (Sport Utility Sedan), depending on year.

+The LS (upgraded cloth seats, among other interior and exterior options) and LSi (added leather to the LS options) were only available from 1995 to early 1997 model years.
+The LSi model in 1996 and 1997 include the more powerful EJ25D and only with an automatic transmission.

+In 1996, the GT model returned but included the EJ25D engine along with unique interior colors and exterior updates, as well as suspension upgrades.

+Limited versions of the GT and Outback were available later in this generation's run.

-The North American Legacy Outback wagon was released in July 1994 and FWD was standard from 1994 to 1995.
-AWD was first offered in 1995 and was so popular that in 1996, Subaru decided to make AWD standard equipment in all vehicles produced for the North American market from that year to today's current date, excluding the Subaru BRZ.
+The North American Legacy Outback wagon was released in July 1994 and FWD was standard for the 1995 model year with AWD optional.
+In 1995 AWD was so popular that for the 1997 model year, Subaru decided to make AWD standard equipment in all vehicles produced for the North American market from that year to today's current date, excluding the Subaru BRZ.
+The '96-'99 Outback models all used a version of the EJ25D engine.

+All basic trim levels included sedan and wagon versions.
+In 1995, for the 1996 model year, the EJ25D was only available with an automatic transmission.

 30th Anniversary Edition (1999)

-The 30th Anniversary Edition was a limited production version commemorating the 30th anniversary of Subaru in America.
+The 30th Anniversary Edition was a production version commemorating the 30th anniversary of Subaru in America.
 It included upgraded interior and sunroof, spoiler, and alloy wheels on the "L" trim level cars.
+Most 'L' models, some GT models and all Outback and SUS (Outback Sedan) had the 30th anniversary treatment.